Use scarves and jam to the music.

 · Freeze small toys in water and toss them in the bath after they have turned to ice.

 · Gather animals - choose or have your child choose one at a time from a basket/bag and move and make sounds like the animal.

 · Hide a few.
 Give your child verbal clues about where to find them.
 Directions might include under/over/near/take 4 steps forward/turn around/squat low.

 · Use old bottles to set up bowling.
-A heavier hard plastic ball is easier to knock them down.
+A heavier hard plastic ball works well.

 · Use a baby blanket or towel as parachute – try to keep the ball in/try to get it out.

 · Take a bowl/bucket of water and play splash the ball in the water.
-Set up a stand-behind line/tape to help improve throwing aim.
+Set up a stand-behind line to help improve throwing aim.

 · Toss scarves, paper wads, stuffed animals, etc into the basket.
 Set up a line of tape/ribbon/etc to stand on for extra aim and distance challenges.